 - Add the blueberries and gently stir until just incorporated.

-- Divide the batter evenly among the muffin cups*.
-Sprinkle with turbinado sugar. *Note: To get muffins with a high dome top (not flat) fill every other muffin cup.
+- Line a muffin tin with paper liners.
+Divide the batter evenly among the muffin cups*.
+Fill to the top. *Note: To get muffins with a high dome top (not flat) fill every other muffin cup.
 This means if you have a 12 cup muffin tin you would only fill 6 cups, alternating cups.
 Which also means that you will need to do two rounds in the oven as this recipe makes 12 muffins.
 This is optional, see detailed note above.

-- Place in the oven and immediately reduce the temperature to 350℉. **This also helps with rising.
+- Sprinkle with turbinado sugar.
+Place in the oven and immediately reduce the temperature to 350℉. *This also helps with rising.
 See note further above.
+Bake for 20-24 minutes.

 Leave a Reply